Common teasel flowers.

 - Mowing is not recommended.
 Mowing alone does not control the plant and may spread seeds around the site or to new areas.

 - Plants in their first year can be dug up, taking care to remove as much of the root as possible to prevent resprouting.

 - Flowering stalks can be cut to prevent plants from producing seeds.
-It’s important to prune flowering stalks after flowering has already started, but not before or flower stems will resprout.
+It’s important to prune flowering stalks after flowering has already started, or flower stems will resprout.
 Cut flower stalks should be disposed of in a plastic bag in the trash—not left on site or in your home compost.

 - After removing common teasel, make sure to seed and plant the area with competitive native grasses, forbs, and other desirable species to reduce the chance of regrowth.

 Cutleaf teasel (Dipsacus laciniatus) and fuller’s teasel (Dipsacus sativus) are similar to common teasel.
 Both of these look-alikes have white flowers and their spiny bracts underneath the flowerheads and shorter than common teasel.

 Download the Common Teasel Best Management Practices Factsheet